system76/docs/_articles/use-openvpn.md

 ---

-This tutorial will very closely follow the one that ProtonVPN has for using their VPN locations but it can also be used to use other VPN providers.

-For all Desktop Enviroments, Window Managers and anything in general you will need the 'network-manager-openvpn' package, this will also install the openvpn package as that is a dependcy.
+For all Desktop Enviroments, Window Managers and anything in general you will need the 'network-manager-openvpn' package, this will also install the openvpn package as that is a dependency.

 ```
 sudo apt install network-manager-openvpn